-2016 was the second year we ran the survey, asking over 6,000 customers in C&A’s six key markets – Brazil, China, France, Germany, Mexico and the Netherlands – about their priorities and expectations for sustainability.1 Here are selected insights from the 2016 results.
+2017 was the third year we ran the survey, asking over 6,000 customers in C&A’s six key markets – Brazil, China, France, Germany, Mexico and the Netherlands – about their priorities and expectations for sustainability.1 Here are selected insights from the 2017 results.

 Our goal is for C&A to be recognised as the most sustainable retail fashion brand in all our regions.
-In 2016, we were recognised as the most sustainable retail fashion brand in Brazil, strengthening our leadership position in this important market compared to 2015.
-Our strong position in Germany while our position in Mexico remains stable.
+In 2017, we were recognised as the most sustainable retail fashion brand in Brazil and in the Netherlands for the third year running.
+We maintained our strong position in Germany while our position in Mexico remains stable.
 However, perceptions of leadership in China and in France were not as strong as in 2016.

 When survey respondents were prompted to consider C&A’s performance in detail, they scored us favourably across a range of sustainability issues.

 Their positive responses when prompted show that we have a significant opportunity to improve the spontaneous recognition of our work.
-However, ‘communicating more on sustainability’ remains among the top three requests from consumers, in order to build trust.
-This means we need to build on the campaigns we’ve worked on this year and better integrate sustainability into our brand communications.
-The 2016 survey also showed us that one of the main drivers of our sustainability reputation in Europe is organic cotton – our area of longstanding leadership.
+However, ‘communicating more on sustainability’ remains among the top three requests from customers, in order to build trust.
+This means we need to build on the campaigns we’ve worked on in 2017 and better integrate sustainability into our overall brand communications.
+The 2017 survey also showed us that one of the main drivers of our sustainability reputation in Europe is organic cotton – our area of longstanding leadership.

 Our survey asked customers about the sustainability issues they care about and expect us to be addressing.
 Although the issues raised varied across regions, some core priorities were common to customers across the world.

 Globally, the top five issues remained relatively similar compared to 2016.
 The only noticeable change is that water is now among the most important issues for C&A to address: